 Later, we visited the church of St. Savas where we met Fr.
 Spiridon, whom we had met on the previous trip to Alexandria, and who accepted with pleasure Vassula's invitation to take a walk.
 He guided us around the gardens of Montaza where we had our lunch.

-On Friday, 24th April, we were with a couple, friends of Elaine who had met Vassula for the first time in September of 2008 when she had again visited Alexandria.
+On Friday, 24th April, we were with Dr. Ramsis and his wife Nahoual, friends of Elaine who had met Vassula for the first time in September of 2008 when she had again visited Alexandria.
 They had read the first book in Arabic and knew about her mission.
 These people were the first seeds of the Messages of TLIG in Egypt.

 All of us were happy with this unprogrammed meeting and admired the way in which the Holy Spirit works who leads us so discreetly, without our understanding it, where he wishes in order to realise his plan.
 While the programme of Vassula included only two speeches, the Holy Spirit ensured that all her days were full both in Alexandria and in Cairo.
 Her first witnessing in Alexandria took place in the orphanage.
 A second witnessing took place in the Church of the Sacred Heart and the third in an area a little outside of Alexandria on the last day before our departure, thus making known this Hymn of Love in this country.